 If there has been a lot of weight gain since the birth of your last child, it is important to know that obesity increases the risk of infertility.
 Studies have shown women with a BMI of 35 were 26% less likely to naturally conceive on their own, compared to overweight to normal weight women.
 Women with a BMI of 40 or more, were 46% less likely to conceive on their own.

 Obesity in men lowers testosterone levels.
 Chronic low levels of testosterone affect how the testes function, which causes all hormones produced by them, to be out of balance.
-This may also lead to lowered function of producing mature sperm.
+This may also lead to decreased ability to produce mature sperm.

 How do I know if I am experiencing Infertility?